TexasInstruments/jacinto-ai-devkit/README.md

 ### What is New:
+- [2020-Jan-28] pytorch-jacinto-ai-devkit: Documentation and results for Depth Estimation has been added.<br>
-- [2020-Jan-6] pytorch-jacinto-ai-devkit: Quantization documentation is updated.
+- [2020-Jan-06] pytorch-jacinto-ai-devkit: Quantization documentation is updated.
 Trained Quantization using QuantTrainModule is now the recommended method of doing Quantization Aware Training and the use of QuantCalibrateModule is discouraged.

 ### License